 Most leases on flats are generally for 99 to 125 years.
 Once the length of time remaining on the lease dips below the 80-year mark, then the flat becomes what is known as a ‘diminishing asset’ and the value of the property falls sharply.
 The more the lease runs down, the more expensive it becomes to extend.

 However, the landlord will need to be compensated for the reduction of their financial stake in the property.
 The process of determining the value of the flat is a complex matter, which must take into account various statutory assumptions as well as local market conditions.
-Totteridge estate agents and valuers Maunder Taylor have many years of experience of property valuations in Hertfordshire and North London.
+Totteridge estate agents Maunder Taylor have many years of experience of property valuations in Hertfordshire and North London.